 Stage One – Informal Discussion

 An informal discussion should take place with the appraiser or headteacher prior to confirmation of the pay recommendation.
-This provides an opportunity for a teacher to discuss a pay recommendation prior to it being confirmed by the [Name of Committee/Panel/Group of Governors/Trustees].
+This provides an opportunity for a teacher to discuss a pay recommendation prior to it being confirmed by the resources committee.

 A teacher who is dissatisfied with a pay recommendation has the opportunity to discuss the recommendation with the appraiser or headteacher before the recommendation is actioned and confirmation of the pay decision is made.